-With healing comes clearer thinking and more accurate perspectives.
-Then it is more possible to build a united environmental movement.
-As a united force, the people of South, Central, and West Asia can play a key role in sustaining all life on Earth.
+With healing comes clearer thinking and more accurate perspectives that make it possible to build a united environmental movement and create big solutions.
+As a united force, the people of Central and Eastern Europe, including Romani/Gypsy people, can play a key role in sustaining all life on Earth.